 - Close proximity to buildings or driveways

 - Root damage.

 - Branches growing from the base and failing crown at the top

 Regarding storm damage, I’ve covered some of this subject in an earlier article:

-Observations over the years physical damage is usually from squirrels.
+Observations over the years has shown that physical damage is usually from squirrels.
 In the countryside this can include deer.
 Another cause is lorries or vans reversing into the tree.
 They break the bark which can potentially allow pathogens to infect the tree.

 Deep cracks can occur and also allow outside infection to occur.
 This weakens the tree and can result in ultimate failure.
 If you see this developing, you will want to call a tree surgeon to assess the situation who can tell you the necessary steps to either helping restore your tree, or sort out a tree removal.

 The root plate is vital to the health, integrity and stability of the tree.
 Sometimes buildings, extensions or driveways will have a detrimental effect on the tree.